-As Instructor, Metrocavage was responsible for training astronauts, cosmonauts, and peers on ISS systems content.
-He supported 18 ISS Assembly Missions and all 42 ISS Expeditions through January 2015 in both Houston and internationally in Moscow, Russia.
-Metrocavage has been recognized by NASA with multiple individual and team awards, most notably the NASA Spaceflight Awareness Award in 2011 which is one of the highest awards presented to NASA and industry personnel.
+Metrocavage supported 18 ISS Assembly Missions and over 56 ISS Expeditions from Houston, Washington D.C. and internationally in Moscow, Russia.
+NASA has recognized Metrocavage with multiple individual and team awards, most notably the NASA Spaceflight Awareness Award in 2011 which is one of the highest awards presented to NASA and industry personnel.

 Carlos Moreno is the Procurement Director for Kimberly-Clark’s Latin American Operations.
 He received his BS in Industrial Engineering from Purdue in 1994 and his MBA from Thunderbird, where he was a Fulbright Scholar, in 2000.
 Carlos has been with Kimberly-Clark for more than twenty years in various Supply Chain functions.
 He has been a pioneer in optimization systems and has played key roles in the company’s rapid expansion and corporate citizenship in neighboring communities throughout Latin America.
 His career has been characterized by continuous growth in Manufacturing, Logistics, Continuous Improvement and Procurement in consumer goods Supply Chains across several geographies.
 He has recruited, developed and motivated top performing teams that share his passion for excellence and integrity.